uci-plrg/zen-ids/EXPERIMENTS.md

 1. Pick your favorite exploit
   * We recommend [exploit-db.com](http://exploit-db.com)
-  * Zen IDS can only detect exploits that manipulate control flow at the script level.
+  * ZenIDS can only detect exploits that manipulate control flow at the script level.
 This excludes:
     * Data-only attacks such as conventional XSS and SQLi
     * Attacks on the native code of the interpreter
-2. Install the vulnerable PHP application in the Apache instance where Zen IDS is installed.
+2. Install the vulnerable PHP application in the Apache instance where ZenIDS is installed.
 3. Verify the exploit by running the POC.
 4. Create a *trusted profile* for the application
   * Crawl it with `wget`